Logo

 For AI features and Lichess integration:

-Gemini API Key (for AI Game Summary):
+Groq API Key (for AI Game Summary):

-Lichess Token (for private games/better rate limits):
+Lichess Token (for book moves, private games, and better rate limits):

 1. Generate a token at lichess.org/account/oauth/token.